rpxpx/picovideo/README.md

 ## picovideo

-Drive short looping gif-like videos with the Pico microcontroller on small LCD displays.<br>
+Drive short looping gif-like videos with the Raspberry Pi Pico (RP2040) microcontroller on small LCD displays.<br>
 Working on Nokia-like 1.8" (160x130 px) LCD screens.

 Supply video frames at command-line as a set of .png images.
 Compiles frames into a binary that is dropped onto Pico flash.
 Contains a compression algorithm that finds the optimum weave of images into blocks for compression with zlib.